Talcum Powder Cancer Lawsuit

 Talcosis: This is a condition where there is acute or chronic lung irritation.
 When a person inhales particles of the powder, it can cause fast and shallow breathing, coughing and wheezing.

-How Do Researchers Determine the Link to talc powder and Cancer?
+How Do Researchers Determine the Talcum Powder Cancer Connection?

 In most cases, one type of research is not enough to determine the far-reaching effects of talc powder.
 Researchers use two primary types of studies to figure out if talc use or exposure leads to cancer: